apache/pulsar-site/versioned_docs/version-2.11.x/concepts-messaging.md

 :::note

-Only shared subscriptions support delayed message delivery.
+Only shared and key-shared subscriptions support delayed message delivery.
 In other subscriptions, delayed messages are dispatched immediately.

 :::